 Since May last year, we have all been familiar with the European GDPR legislation.
 But also in the US people are getting ready for privacy protection laws.
 In 2020, the California Consumer Privacy Act (CCPA) will become effective, a bill that protects the privacy rights of consumers in the US state.
 CCPA and GDPR not only have a sounding abbreviation in common, both laws are extraterritorial and, in other words, also valid outside their own territory.
 (E-mail) marketers should therefore be better prepared for the arrival of CCPA.
 We have ten simple tips and advice about cookie consent management which will help you on your way with CCPA Compliance.

-Create your free CookieFirst-account and make sure if your cookie usage, cookie declarations texts and third-party tracking procedures comply with the CCPA guidelines.
+Start using the CookieFirst consent management platform and make sure if your cookie usage, cookie declarations texts and third-party tracking procedures comply with the CCPA guidelines.

 The EU as an example | CCPA Compliance